Key takeaways:

 Note: ezra does not examine the stomach, as MRI technology is not the preferred way to scan this part of the body.

 If the lump is in the right upper quadrant, it may be due to cancer of the liver or gallbladder.
-However, hepatomegaly, a condition in which the liver becomes enlarged, may also be due to other conditions.
-Similarly, if the lump is due to a problem with the gallbladder, it might either be cancer or cholecystitis (inflammation of the gallbladder).
+However, liver enlargement may also be due to other conditions.
+Similarly, if the lump is due to a problem with the gallbladder, it might either be cancer or cholecystitis (inflammation of the gallbladder21).

-If the abdominal mass is in the left upper quadrant, it may indicate the involvement of spleen, gut and kidney.
+If the abdominal mass is in the left upper quadrant, it may indicate the involvement of the spleen, gut, or kidney.

 What To Do About Abdominal Lumps